mantzas/patron/BREAKING.md

 # Breaking Changes Migration Guide

+## v0.76.0

+### Introduction of an addition `error` return variable in http middleware and router helper functions

+The `middleware` package functions now return an `error` in case the input validation fails.

+The `WithRateLimiting` function  in `http/v2` package now returns an `error` in case the input validation fails.

+The `WithAppNameHeaders` helper function  in `httprouter` package now returns an error in case the input validation fails.
 ## v0.75.0

 The `cache` package has introduced the `context.Context` as the first argument in each method and removed it from the constructors.